landaire/landaire.net/content/2021-12-27-yaesu-obfuscation.md

         // result[3] ^= step2_bytes[unk_425680[output_index] + 3]
         result[3] ^= *((_BYTE *)v32 + (unsigned __int8)result[byte_425683 - a2] + 3);
-        result += 4;
+        // Move our our pointer to the output buffer forward by 4 bytes result += 4;
         --v30;
       }